Animal Collisions and Motor Insurance: A Growing Risk for Australian Businesses

 • Claims classification (at-fault vs not-at-fault)

-If a vehicle is off the road:
+When a vehicle is off the road, the questions quickly become operational:

-• Is there a replacement vehicle available?
+• Is there access to a replacement vehicle?

-• Who absorbs the financial impact?
+• Who absorbs the cost of delays or missed commitments?

 • Changing environmental conditions pushing wildlife closer to roads